Initialization and Identification

 await ApphudSdk.startManually(apiKey: "YOUR_API_KEY", userId: "YOUR_USER_ID", deviceId: "YOUR_USER_ID", observerMode: false);

-Update User ID
+Updating the User ID

 Apphud.updateUserID("YOUR_USER_ID")